purecloudlabs/iframe-coordinator/doc/client-setup.md

 [`requestModal`](../classes/client.client-1.html#requestModal), which asks the host app to launch a modal identified by a given ID, also accepts initial setup data specific to that modal.

-A client application may request a modal on the host like so, this fires a 'modalRequest' event for the host to listen for:
+A client application may request a modal on the host like so:
 ```typescript
 ifcClient.requestModal({
   modalType: 'idOfTheModalToDisplay',